natayomunroe/VuSmart/README.md

 _______________
 _______________

-# Project Name
+# Single Parents

 ## Challenge Statement(s) Addressed 🎯
 **...include the challenge statement(s) the project worked to address**

-Examples:
-* How might we decrease the United States chances of alien and monster attacks given what we know from popular alien and monster movies?
-* How might we ....
+How might improve the quality of life for single parents , as it relates to food , finance and health

 ## Project Description 🤯
 **....at least 3 sentences describing what the project does and how it works**